yanlongbinluck/Tiny-ImageClassification-Tools/README.md

 # Tiny-ImageClassification-Tools

-In this project, we try to implement the CNN image classification models by using as fews lines of codes as possible (***Non sunt multiplicanda entia sine necessitate***).
-It implements the basic functions wisely used in image classification tasks such as Grad-cam, counting Parameters and FLOPs.
+This project implements the basic tools wisely used in image classification tasks, including  Grad-cam, counting Parameters and FLOPs.

+## Highlights

-The codebase has the very fast training speed by virtue of NVIDIA-DALI dataloader and automatic mixed precision.
-For example, the ResNet-50 model is trained for 90 epochs within about ***7.5*** hours based on a 8x3090 GPU server.
+**Very fast training speed:** the ResNet-50 model is trained for 90 epochs within about ***7.5*** hours based on a 8x3090 GPU server.

-Besides, since the codebase is very concise and intuitive, it is very friendly to newcomers.
+**Concise:** the project is implemented by using as fews lines of codes as possible and is very concise and intuitive, it is very friendly to newcomers.

+**Accurate:** the accuracy of the codebase can achieve the official implementation of PyTorch.

-## main libs
+## Main libs
 ```
 pytorch==1.9.1
 torchvision==0.9.1